janwilmake/dorm/README.md

 When creating mirrors, be wary of naming collisions and database size:

-- **Unique id collisions**: when you use auto-increment and unique IDs (or columns in general), you may run into the issue that the value is unique in the main DB, but not in the mirror.
-This is currently not handled and your mirror query will silently fail!
+- **Auto increment drift**: when you use auto-increment and unique IDs (or columns in general), you may run into the issue that the value will be different in the aggregate DB.
+This causes things to drift apart!
 To prevent this issue I recommend not using auto increment or random in the query, and generate unique IDs beforehand when doing a query, so the data remains the same.

 - **Size**: You have max 10GB.
-When executing a query, you can choose to use `skipMirror:true` to not perform the same query in the mirror db, to save on size for DBs with larger tables.
+When you chose to use an aggregate DB of some sort, ensure to keep this in mind.

 ## ✨ Key Features